PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 byte-identical, and its sequential `-cotof` gate passes at maximum absolute error `0.002297189086675644` with zero process-tree SWAP.

+The indexed-first static/dynamic flatten-HW compatibility composite is now isolated in `flatten_hw_reshape_compat_layout.py`.
+The former 175-line lowerer implementation moved with a function-name-normalized AST identical to the module owner.
+It still creates one `ModelIRGraphIndex` per invocation, dispatches the strict static owner first, forwards caller `LayoutState`, then runs the unchanged dynamic-signature and relaxed fallback to fixed point.
+Reshape constant/option updates, the combined statistic, the sole prune/report boundary, and removal of pruned tensor names from LayoutState remain in the compatibility owner.
+The lowerer retains one private adapter at both unchanged production call positions.

+The focused corpus compares compatibility-owner and lowerer-adapter results for the indexed static path, dynamic-signature fallback, shared/boundary/produced/ variable shape-constant rejection, and LayoutState cleanup.
+A strictly sequential pre/post LINEA conversion records zero process-tree SWAP and reproduces all five core artifacts byte for byte.
+The indexed immutable plan is unchanged.
+Whole-graph fallback scans and relaxed in-place constant mutation remain explicit future semantic work.

 The static QKV rank adapter now has a bounded indexed owner in `attention_qkv_reshape_layout.py`.
 It accepts only the production-proven `[A,1,C] -> [A,H,D] -> [H,A,D] -> [1,H,A,D]` family with rank-three